yilmazkorkmaz1/starter-hugo-academic/content/publication/unsupervised-mri-reconstruction-via-zero-shot-learned-adversarial-transformers/index.md

   - Mahmut Yurt
   - Muzaffer Ozbey
   - Tolga Cukur
-publication: preprint at arXiv, under second round review at IEEE Transactions on Medical Imaging
+publication: preprint at arXiv, IEEE Transactions on Medical Imaging; accepted, in press.
 abstract: Supervised deep learning has swiftly become a workhorse for accelerated MRI in recent years, offering state-of-the-art performance in image reconstruction from undersampled acquisitions.
 Training deep supervised